Welcome to Belgium Class Page

 When Do I Have P.E.?

 Belgium Class have P.E. lessons on Tuesday morning and Wednesday afternoon.
 Please check the uniform policy for full information on acceptable P.E. wear, and that all items are clearly named.
 If your child wears earrings then these also need to be removed too.
-P.E. kits shall be sent home to be washed every Wednesday and MUST be back in school by Monday morning at the very latest.
+P.E. kits shall be sent home every half term to be washed and need to be back in school on the first day of half term.

 Key Skills Lessons

 Belgium Class have Key skills on Tuesday mornings.
-Key skills mornings consist of 3 lessons: Computing, P.E. and Outdoor Learning.
+Key skills mornings consist of 3 lessons: Computing, P.E. and R.E.

 Each week for homework the children will be set: